How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 Temperature and Humidity

-Average room humidity is ideal for Weeping Fig. It has no need for high humidity.
+Moderate room humidity of 50-55% is ideal for Weeping Fig. It has no need for extra humidity.
 However, where the air is too dry especially where temperature is high, increase the humidity.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Read more on how to increase humidity for houseplants.

 Once in a while clean the leaves by washing them under a steady stream of water from a hose to get rid of dust and discourage pest infestation.